 See Also: The X-Files had a catchier, if less hauntingly beautiful, ditty than Twin Peaks while the visuals had the subtlety of a UFO landing on your cat.

 Keeping the British end up in a field highly populated by our Atlantic brethren is Andrew Davies political drama House Of Cards.
 Nowhere near as bombastic as any of today’s telly its stroke of genius is the simple opening presenting the visage of the late, great Ian Richardson and his vanishing smile, saying more than a thousand speeches.
-David Fincher and Kevin Spacey are currently adapting it for Netflix and the US.
-Expect Finch’s opening to be something equally special.
+David Fincher and Kevin Spacey’s adaptation for Netflix has something equally special.